alexbeet81/cash_register/README.md

 Expend on the 'DiscountService' to allow for a wider range of discount types.
 Implement functionality to allow user to remove items from their baskets.
 Implement functionality to allow user too add additional products and discount rules via the interface.
+Identify and add additional edge cases to tests.

 ## Running the App